 Reporting requirements are identified on the Federal Assistance Reporting Checklist, DOE F 4600.2, attached to the award agreement.
-The checklist can be accessed at http://energy.gov/sites/prod/files/2013/05/f0/Attch FA RepReqChecklist COMBINED FINAL http://energy.gov/sites/prod/files/2013/05/f0/Attch FA RepReqChecklist FA RepReqCheck
+The checklist can be accessed at https://www1.eere.energy.gov/financing/docs/federal assistance reporting checklist.docx.

-12. Go/No-Go Review
+xiv.
+Go/No-Go Review

-Each project selected under this FOA will be subject to a period project evaluation referred to as a Go/No-Go or Stage Gate Review.
-Federal funding beyond the Go/No Go or Stage Gate decision point (continuation funding), is contingent, in part2, on the outcome of the Go/No Go or Stage Gate Review.
+Each project selected under this FOA will be subject to a periodic project evaluation referred to as a Go/No-Go Review.
+Federal funding beyond the Go/No Go decision point (continuation funding), is contingent on (1) the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) meeting the objectives, milestones, deliverables, and decision point criteria of recipient's approved project and obtaining approval from EERE to continue work on the project; and (3) the submittal of required reports in accordance with the Statement of Project Objectives.

-As a result of the Go/No Go or Stage Gate Reviews, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.
+As a result of the Go/No Go Review, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.